 Build your workspaceEveryone uses different techniques to organize their digital workspace.
-Automatically organize and customize the workspace to what works best for you with Chiron’s smart activity containers and plugins.
+Automatically organize and customize the workspace to what works best for you with Chiron’s activity grouping suggestions.

 Keep your contextMental contexts are hard to track and replicate.
-With Chiron you can create time-stamped memos, save versions of digital workspace, and view last opened applications to help you keep the context.
+With Chiron you can create time-stamped memos, save versions of your workspace, and view last opened applications to keep the context.

 Switch between activitiesIt’s easy to be distracted during transitions.
 Chiron uses activity containers and the timeline to keep activities and versions organized, so you can quickly switch between activities or view previous changes.